MrThearMan/CI/README.md

 coverage = "..."  # use latest version
 tox = "..."  # use latest version
 tox-gh-actions = "..."  # use latest version
+# 'distutils' is not included in virtual environments from Python 3.12 onwards,
+# so you might need to explcitly include it via setuptools.
+setuptools = {version = "...", python = ">=3.12"}  # use latest version

 # This is only needed for the docs CI
 [tool.poetry.group.docs.dependencies]